Aaron-Bopp/TIM/30_Topics/31_Stubs/empathy.md

 **See**:: [[sympathy]], [[Neuroscience]], [[socialization]] *`$=customJS.dv_funcs.outlinedIn(dv, this)`*

+%% DO NOT EDIT BELOW %%

+%% DO NOT EDIT ABOVE %%
 - **empathic** - showing empathy or ready comprehension of others' states; "a sensitive and empathetic school counselor"
 - **empathise** -  be understanding of; "You don't need to explain--I understand!"